inBeat/inbeat-website/content/top-influencers/tiktok/cinema/switzerland/_index.md

 ---
-title: Top 10 Cinema TikTok Influencers In Switzerland In 2023
+title: Top 10 Cinema TikTok Influencers In Switzerland In 2024
 description: >-
-  Find top cinema TikTok influencers in Switzerland in 2023.
+  Find top cinema TikTok influencers in Switzerland in 2024.
 Most popular hashtags: #viral #switzerland #fyp #schweiz.
 platform: TikTok
-hits: 13
+hits: 12
-text_top: See the best TikTok accounts on inBeat.
+text_top: Identify the best TikTok profiles on inBeat.
-text_bottom: Our search engine aggregates 13 TikTok influencers like this in Switzerland for you to connect with.
+text_bottom: inBeat has 12 TikTok influencers like this in Switzerland for you to pitch.
 profiles:
   - username: "daimset"
     fullname: >-